andreoni12/stream-play/README.md

 # Stream-Play

-Stream-Play is a react project that simulates a gaming platform, where you can play your favorite game withou having a console or a powerful PC.
+Stream-Play is a project that simulates a gaming platform, where you can play your favorite game withou having a console or a powerful PC.
 This project was made using the [RAWG Api](https://api.rawg.io/docs/)

+Made with React + Typescript

 ## How to Run